-It was the belief and desire that home ownership is the best thing to do that drove millions of Americans to purchasing homes they could not afford.
-This blind desire to own a home, fuelled by the media and misunderstanding of the economics of home ownership significantly contributed to the skyrocketing of real estate prices.
-What made it worse was the government’s willingness to help families buy homes when it made more financial sense for them to rent.
+The belief and desire that home ownership is the best thing to do drove millions of Americans to purchase homes they could not afford leading up to the 2007-2008 liquidity crisis and housing crash in the United States.
+This blind desire to own a home, fueled by the media and misunderstanding of the economics of home ownership, contributed to the skyrocketing of real estate prices.
+What made it worse was the government’s willingness to help families buy homes when it made more financial sense for those families to rent.
 Yet, the calculation of whether one should buy or rent is very straight forward.

 The cost of renting your home usually includes: